Thursday, November 21, 2024

 B) GPU with at least 2GB vRAM (if student) and 4-6GB vRAM (if architect).

-AutoCAD & Revit 2024 have been released and they still benefit from the same hardware requirements.
+AutoCADRevit 2025 have been released and they still benefit from the same hardware requirements.
 Rhino’s upcoming updates show the same pattern.

 What about workstation GPUs?

-I’ll explain why soon but basically 95% of the people reading this don’t need to shell out 2-4k for a 10lb workstation laptop.
+I’ll explain why soon, but basically 95% of the people reading this don’t need to shell out $2-4k for a 10lb workstation laptop.

 Best Laptop Specs For Architecture

-To maximize performance without spending money on unnecessary hardware take note of the most common 3 mistakes architects make when buying a laptop/desktop:
+To maximize performance without spending money on unnecessary hardware, take note of the most common 3 mistakes architects make when buying a laptop/desktop:

-1. Not maximizing CPU clock frequnecy
+1. Not maximizing CPU clock frequency

 2. Wasting money on high-end GPUs.